paulmarrington/Unity-Documentation/CustomAssets/Askowl-CustomAssets.md

 Drivers and Connectors (described below) also need a reference.
 They register for changing events.
 The event fires when and only when the custom asset changes.

 ### Polling
-No matter how hard we try there is data that changes and we cannot get be informed in a timely manner.
+No matter how hard we try there is data that changes, and we cannot be informed promptly.
 The technique of last resort is called polling - where we check periodically for change.
-The inspector for any mutable custom asset will includes some polling fields.
+The inspector for any mutable custom asset includes some polling fields.
 Just enable polling in the inspector and set the intervals.

 ![Polling for changes](Polling.png)